AayushGrover101/voting-dapp/README.md

-# Election Decentralized Application (D-App) Using Solidity, HTML, CSS, and JS
+# Election DAPP Using Solidity, HTML, CSS, and JS